-Swim Bladder Disorder refers to issues affecting the swim bladder, rather than a single disease.
-Although most commonly seen in Goldfish and Bettas, it can strike virtually any species of fish.
+Swim bladder disorder refers to a collection of issues affecting the swim bladder, rather than a single disease.
+Although most commonly seen in goldfish and bettas, it can strike virtually any species of fish.

-Fish suffering from Swim Bladder Disorder exhibit a variety of symptoms that primarily involve buoyancy, including floating upside down, sinking to the bottom of the tank, standing on their head, or struggling to maintain a normal upright position.
+Fish suffering from Swim bladder disorder exhibit a variety of symptoms that primarily involve buoyancy, including floating upside down, sinking to the bottom of the tank, standing on their head, or struggling to maintain a normal upright position.

 Other physical signs such as a distended belly or curved back may also be present.
 Affected fish may eat normally, or have no appetite at all.
 If severe buoyancy problems exist, the fish may not be able to feed normally or even reach the surface of the water.

-Swim Bladder Disorder is usually caused by compression of the swim bladder.
+This disorder usually is caused by compression of the swim bladder.
 The most common cause of swim bladder compression is a distended stomach from rapidly eating, overeating or gulping air.
 Eating freeze-dried or dry flake food that expands when it becomes wet often leads to an enlarged stomach or intestine.

 Less common causes of compression of the swim bladder are other organs becoming enlarged.
 Cysts in the kidneys, fatty deposits in the liver, or egg binding in female fish can result in sufficient enlargement to affect the swim bladder.

-Parasites or bacterial infections can inflame the swim bladder, which can cause Swim Bladder Disorder.
+Parasites or bacterial infections can inflame the swim bladder as well.
 Occasionally a hard blow from striking an object in the tank, a fight or fall can damage the swim bladder, causing problems that may be permanent.

 On the fourth day, feed the fish cooked and skinned peas.
 Frozen peas are ideal for this, as they can be microwaved or boiled for a few seconds to thaw them, resulting in the proper consistency (not too soft but not too firm).
 Remove the skin, and then serve the pea to the fish.
-This course of action resolves many cases of Swim Bladder Disorder.
+This course of action resolves many cases of swim bladder disorder.

 If the affected fish floats with part of its body constantly exposed to the air, applying a bit of stress coat to the exposed area will help avoid development of sores.
 Hand feeding may be necessary if the fish has significant issues with movement.

-Growing evidence indicates elevated nitrates may have a part in Swim Bladder Disorder.
+Growing evidence indicates elevated nitrates may have a part in this ailment.
 It is well known that poor water conditions cause fish to be more susceptible to infections.
-Keeping the tank clean and performing regular water changes will go a long way towards preventing Swim Bladder Disorder.
-Keeping the water temperature a bit higher will help digestion, and possibly avoid constipation, another major cause of swim bladder problems.
+Keeping the tank clean and performing regular water changes will go a long way towards preventing swim bladder disorder.

 Using high-quality foods will help, and soaking dried foods for a few minutes before feeding will help prevent constipation.
 Always thaw frozen foods thoroughly before feeding.
 For fish that frequently gulp air when feeding at the surface, try switching to sinking foods.